Part of the security infrastructure for AI agents

 • REST API for identity and audit

-• AI agents are deployed with shared credentials or no authentication
+• Agents deployed with shared credentials or no authentication

 • Blanket admin access granted without capability restrictions